aleph2c/ldea/README.md

 Install:

   * Tmux and a customized Tmux configuration
-  * Build a full featured vim8.2 natively on remote machine
+  * Build a full featured vim8.2 natively on the remote/local machine
-  * Install custom .vimrc
+  * Install a custom .vimrc
   * Use the Plugin manager to install vim plugins
   * Build YouCompleteMe for vim8.2
   * Customize the python environment
   * Customize the python debugger
-  * Customize the .bashrc file
+  * Customize your .bashrc file
   * Install and then fix Umlet ('umlet' will work from command line)
   * Install a custom umlet template

 # Initial setup of keys on deployment machine